 Competition sign up is very simple, please follow these steps:

-- Be watching your email for competition information.
-Typically information will be emailed out 6-8 weeks prior to event.
-Review details and decide if your child will attend the specified competition (minimum of 3 competitions per season required, see Holli for exceptions).
+Be signed up for the weekly newsletter.
+Information will arrive by email for competitions, typically 6-8 weeks prior to the event.
+Review details and decide if your child will attend the specified competition.

-- See Holli at class to sign form with your child's competition information and review your child's levels and events and submit check for events by the deadline.
+See Holli at class to sign form with your child's competition information, review your child's DOB, levels/events, and submit check for events by the deadline.

-- Each competition runs $40-50.
-Make check to Winterset Gymnastics, we send a check to meet host from our club.
+Each competition runs $40-60.
+Make check to Winterset Gymnastics.
+We submit a check with our club registration to the meet host.

 COMPETITION WARM-UP SCHEDULE:

-- Look for your child's events, level, and age group.
+Look for your child's events, level, and age group on the schedule.
 Your child will compete at their age as of December 31.

 DAY OF COMPETITION:

-- While parents always have good intentions, they often confuse their child and place undue pressure on them when they attempt to coach their child at a competition from the stands.
+Parents always have good intentions.
+They can often confuse their child, and place undue pressure on them, when they attempt to coach their child at a competition from the stands.
 When athletes start to look to their parents for corrections, it becomes difficult as a coach to provide uninterrupted feedback.
-Lots of smiles and thumbs up are a great way to encourage to your athlete from the stands.
+Lots of smiles and thumbs up are a great way to encourage to your athlete during competitions.

-- We most definitely want you to communicate with us.
-You are the expert on your child and on what works best to encourage your child.
-We welcome any input you have to help us do a better job coaching your child.
+We most definitely want you to communicate with us.
+You know your child best, and what works best to encourage your child.
+We know gymnastics.

 OUR COMMITMENT TO OUR ATHLETES:

-- As Double Goal Coaches, we strive to win, but we place more importance on the life lessons our athletes learn through the sport of gymnastics.
-While it is important and fun to place high on the podium, learning to competitive gymnastics hold major life lessons.
+As Double Goal Coaches, we strive to win, but we place more importance on the life lessons our athletes learn through the sport of gymnastics.
+While it is fun to place high on the podium, competitive gymnastics holds major life lessons.

-- There will soon be times when they are on their own and they are faced with a choice: be complacent or work to improve and move forward.
-What do you want for your child?
+There will soon be times when they are on their own and they are faced with a choice: be complacent or work to improve and move forward.
 We want to be part of training them to take personal responsibility and have the perseverance to improve and move forward.